 Here are 10 suggestions:

-2. Fish for fun.
-For folks who enjoy fishing, you can cast a rod from a pier or other location, even if someone is wheelchair bound.
+- Fish for fun.
+For folks who enjoy fishing, you can cast a rod from a pier or other location, even if someone has mobility problems or uses a wheelchair.

 - Be a tourist.
 If you live in a city, take an open-air bus or trolley tour to see the local sights.
 Another option could be a boat tour, depending on what type of equipment an elder needs to take with them.
 "It's outside, but you don't have to be walking," Chartrand says.

 - Take a dip.
 For some folks, it may just be putting a foot in the pool, while others may be able to handle low-impact water aerobics.